rodrod/rodrod.github.io/about.md

 ---
 layout: page
 title: About
-permalink: /about/
+description: This page describes this blog.
 ---
+## About

-My name is Roderick Rodriguez, during the day I am a Software Engineer.
-I build cool software using the Agile/Scrum processes and work on the full stack.
+I am Roderick Rodriguez, during the day I am a Software Engineer.
+I like to build software and work on the full stack.
 This site is dedicated to all things development related.